VkumarStack/CS180/Chapter 1/Stable_Matching.md

         - If *w* is also free, then they become engaged; otherwise, if *w* is already engaged to *m'*, then she determines which between *m* and *m'* is higher on her preference list and engages with them (the other is free)
     - The algorithm terminates when no one is free
 - ![Gale-Shapely Algorithm](../Images/Gale-Shapely.png)
+    - The algorithm can be implemented in O(n<sup>2</sup>) time using the proper data structures
+        - The set of free men should be maintained as a linked list, since there will often be cases where men will be added or removed from this set (and this operation should be done in constant time)
+        - The preference list of each man and woman should be an array of *n length* since specific indices will frequently be accessed
+            - Another array of *n length* should be maintained for each man, indicating the position of the *next* woman he will propose to on the list
+            - Yet another array of *n length* should be maintained for each woman, indicating her *current* partner
+        - In order to quickly determine for a woman, *w*, which of *m* or *m'* she prefers, an array of *n x n length* should be maintained, where element *[w, m]* contains the rank of man *m* in the sorted order of *w's* preferences (acts like a hash table for a man's ranking among a specific woman)
+            - Creating this array takes O(n<sup>2</sup>) time
 ## Algorithm Analysis
 - In this algorithm, a woman *w* receives better and better partners whereas a man *m* proposes to worse and worse women
 - The algorithm terminates after at most *n<sup>2</sup>* iterations in the possible case where each man proposes to a woman he has never proposed to before (*n* men, *n* women, so  *n<sup>2</sup>* possible cases)